-The Department of Theology represents the heart of the education in faith and reason that the University of Notre Dame strives to give to its students.
-Guided by the ideal of “faith seeking understanding,” its faculty conduct critical reflection in six areas: moral theology, spirituality, history of Christianity, liturgy, biblical studies, and systematic theology, in service to all students, the larger Church, the academy, and the broader public.
+The Department of Theology is at the heart of the education in faith and reason that the University of Notre Dame strives to give its students.
+Guided by the ideal of “faith seeking understanding,” we engage in academic and pastoral reflection on various aspects of the mystery of the divine-human relationship.
+We do so in six principal areas: moral theology, history of Christianity, liturgy, biblical studies, systematic theology and world religions and world Church.

 Like the University of Notre Dame itself, the department is explicitly Catholic in its religious tradition.
 It is committed in a particular way to the interpretation and articulation of the Catholic tradition and to the fostering of reflection and praxis concerning all aspects of Catholicism’s various theological, doctrinal, liturgical, spiritual, historical, cultural, and canonical expressions and embodiments.
 Although Catholicity is neither quantifiable nor fully achieved anywhere, the department’s Catholic identity is reflected in the composition of its faculty, in the nature and content of its curriculum, and in its responsiveness to the intellectual and pastoral needs of the Catholic Church and to the intellectual and future ministerial needs of its students.